nyl-auster/okcdesign/README.md

 - Make sure that parent theme is named "*okcdesign*" and not "okcdesign-1.x.x" if you download it from a release tag !

+- Run following Drush command : it will create a subtheme for you

 ```shell
   drush okc-theme {yourthemename}
 ```
+- Now go to admin/appearance and set this subtheme as your default site theme.

 SCSS COMPILATION
 ------------------------------------